 At RFV Tactical, concealed carry is our jam!
-We daily carry compact handguns with full-size weapon mounted lights 90% of the time and subcompact handguns the other 10% of the time (14 hours a day, 7 days a week).
+We daily carry compact handguns with full-size weapon mounted lights 90% of the time (14 hours a day, 7 days a week) and slimline subcompact handguns the other 10% of the time.
 There are plenty of reviews on the popular compact and subcompact optic ready handguns listed below, so this article is just focusing on the most obvious Pro and the most glaring Con of each gun when they are fresh out of the box without any modifications done or accessories added.
 There are obviously more optics ready compact and subcompact handguns currently available, but we actually own and have experience with all of the guns below for holster making purposes as they seem to be the most popular in their given categories.
 By the way... the guns are listed in the order of our preference with the best at the top of each category.

 Staccato 2011 C2 DPO

 The incredible feel of the single-action-only trigger design of the 1911 makes it the standard by which all other triggers are compared to and strive to achieve.
 It is nearly impossible for a hinged striker fired trigger to safely replicate the feel of the 1911 trigger.
 The Staccato 2011 series of handguns offer that sought after 1911 trigger with increased capacity for duty or concealed carry use.
 Unfortunately, most high quality 1911s and 2011s are also very expensive and the C2 is approximately 3 to 4 times the cost of most quality polymer or alloy frame compact handguns.

 Shown with a Trijicon RM06 optic on a milled non-DPO